Get Your Employment Arbitration Case Packet — File in El Paso Without a Lawyer

 - Limited Remedies: Compared to court, arbitration may restrict some legal remedies, including class action certifications or punitive damages.

-- Potential for Bias: Arbitrators may have conscious or unconscious biases, especially if they frequently work with certain industries or legal communities.
+- Potential for Bias: Arbitrators may have conscious or unconscious biases, especially if they frequently work at a local employer or legal communities.

 - Awareness and Accessibility: Not all employees may be aware of arbitration clauses or find the process accessible, particularly in economically disadvantaged areas.